-How do you partner for breakthrough rather than breakdown: through hurricanes, floods, fires, earthquakes, divisions, violence, and/or family trauma like we experienced this week?
+How do you partner for breakthrough rather than breakdown: through war, hurricanes, floods, fires, earthquakes, divisions, violence, and/or family trauma?
+What’s the cost of not partnering?

 Consider a majestic oak tree beginning to grow by breaking through a tiny acorn, underground, to sprout.
 It is not always easy and sometimes painful, yet life and growth await on the other side of breaking through.
 And it takes a combination of efforts including water, fertile earth and sun.
 What does this look like for us?

 I am inspired by how people come together to support and partner with each other, across what might normally be dividing lines, to get through disasters, pandemics, crisis, trauma.
 Our family has so appreciated the prayers and support globally as our three and a half year old grandson faced his second six hour open heart surgery-successful, thankfully!
-New Zealand’s Prime Minister Jacinda Ardern’s partner based leadership inspires me, as do the leaders and teams I coach.
+New Zealand’s Prime Minister Jacinda Ardern’s partner based leadership inspires me, as do the leaders and teams I coach and the coaches I mentor and supervise.

 How?
 By developing the following coaching skills, part of a larger set which also are characteristics of a high performing team and provide the necessary elements (water, sun, fertile soil) for development (note: these can also work well in families and communities!):